pastjean/dotfiles/fonts/Readme.txt

-If you have problems with me putting thoses fonts here tell me and i'm am gonna remove them
+If you have problems with me putting thoses fonts here please do tell me!
+I'm gonna be a nice guy and remove them.